mgifford/drupal-security/src/drupal.rst

 `Password Policy`_
   Enforces your user password policy.

-`Session Limit`_
-  Limits the number of simultaneous sessions per user.

-`Settings Audit Log`_
-  Logs who did what, when.

-`Security Kit`_
-  Hardens various pieces of Drupal.

-`Secure Login`_
-  Provides secure HTTPS access, without mixed-mode capability.

 `HTTP Strict Transport Security`_
   To be used together with Secure Login, to prevent ssl strip attacks.
   Alternatively, directly `enforce it through web-server settings`_.

+`Restrict IP`_
+  Restrict access to an administrator defined set of IP addresses.

 `Secure Pages`_
   Manages mixed-mode (HTTPS and HTTP) authenticated sessions for enhanced security (note required core patches).

+`Secure Login`_
+  Provides secure HTTPS access, without mixed-mode capability.

 `Secure Permissions`_
   Disables the UI to set/change file permissions.

+`Security Kit`_
+  Hardens various pieces of Drupal.

 `Security Review`_
   Produces a quick but useful review of your site's security configuration.

+`Session Limit`_
+  Limits the number of simultaneous sessions per user.

+`Settings Audit Log`_
+  Logs which users did what, when.

 `Shield`_
   Protects your non-production environment from being accessed.

-`Restrict IP`_
-  Restrict access to an administrator defined set of IP addresses.
+`Site Audit`_
+  A site analysis tool that generates reports with actionable best practice recommendations.

 `Username Enumeration Prevention`_
   Stop brute force attacks from leveraging discoverable usernames.